Eirik Lamøy

-Eirik André Lamøy (born 7 November 1984, in Harstad) is a Norwegian professional football striker who last played for Sandefjord.
+Eirik André Lamøy (born 7 November 1984) is a Norwegian professional football striker who last played for Sandefjord.

 Career

 He started his career at Harstad, and joined Tromsdalen ahead of the 2004 season.
 He spent the 2006 season in the Swedish club Degerfors, but returned after that season.
 Lamøy became the top goalscorer of the 2006 VIVA World Cup with six goals, beside Tom Høgli and Steffen Nystrøm.

 In 2007 and 2008, Lamøy was scouted by both Tromsø, Bodø/Glimt and Notodden.
 In the summer of 2008, he signed for Sandefjord.
 The transfer took place on 1 January 2009.